MAS2TERING project facilitates the empowerment of localised and virtualised energy prosumer communities

 What is MAS2TERING?

 MAS2TERING [“Multi-Agent Systems and Secured coupling of Telecom and Energy gRIds for Next Generation smartgrid services”] is a three-year technology-driven and business-focused project, aimed at developing an innovative information and communication technology (ICT) platform for the monitoring and optimal management of local communities of prosumers.
 MAS2TERING combines an original business vision, aimed at the enablement of local energy aggregation markets, with a set of enabling technologies from the artificial intelligence, communication and security domains.
 Last-mile connectivity solutions will be combined with a distributed optimisation platform, and the security of communications enhanced, to enable for effective and secured electricity management at distribution level and create new business opportunities.
 Doing so, the project aims at enabling new collaboration opportunities between grid operators and telecom and energy companies, both from technology and business perspectives.

 The MAS2TERING project storyline has three progressive levels: a prosumer lowering the family energy bill, a local energy community exchanging flexibilities to lower the community energy bill and lastly the local energy community integrated into the low voltage grid to both lower energy bills and facilitate DSO capacity management.
 Central to making this possible is the role of the Local Flexibility Aggregator and new business strategies and collaboration opportunities between utilities, telecoms, and consumers in a multi-sided platform business model.
 With respect to market models, we have aligned with USEF.
-Our public deliverable D1.6 Use Cases and Business Models Vision I has the details.
+Business innovations are summarized in the mas2tering_deliverable_1-5_business-strategies-and-collaboration-opportunities and mas2tering_deliverable_1-6_use-cases-and-business-models-vision-i-of-ii-high-level-requirements-use-cases-and-business-orientations reports, to be updated in August 2017 upon the project completion.